The Top 4 Ways to Relax Your Patients

 If your patients have nothing to do but sit in your waiting room or examination room staring at the blank walls, then you’ll most likely only add to their stress and anxiety.

 Find ways to provide distractions for your patients so it gets their mind off of the upcoming appointment or procedure.
-Things like books, magazines, pictures on the wall or even TVs can be extremely helpful for distracting your patients.
+Things like books, magazines, pictures on the wall or even TVs can be extremely helpful for distracting your patients and helping them relax.

 You may also want to consider painting the walls of your office with soothing colors and installing speakers that play relaxing music.
 All these things can create a psychologically pleasant environment for your patients.